HPE-Haven-OnDemand/havenondemand-ios-swift/README.md

 For a full list of all the APIs and to try them out, check out https://www.havenondemand.com/developer/apis

 ## Integrate HODClient into iOS Swift project from  Cocoapods

+### PLEASE NOTE THAT THIS VERSION IS NOT AVAILABLE IN COCOAPOD YET!
+The instruction is just for future usage.

 1. Follow instructions from [this](https://guides.cocoapods.org/using/using-cocoapods.html) page to install and initialize CocoaPods
 2. Run `open -a PodFile` and add the following: